egarbarino/safari_gke_2/lesson_2/README.md

 Welcome to Lesson 2, Pods.
 A pod is the most fundamental and atomic resource type in Kubernetes.
 A Pod wraps a container so that can we can define extra properties that help describe how the container runs and behaves in our environment.

-This lesson is organized into five modules:
+This lesson is organized into five sublessons:

 - 2.1 Launching Docker Containers Using Pods
 - 2.2 Managing the Pod’s Lifecycle